restraint-harness/restraint/docs/commands.rst

 If machine is UEFI and has efibootmgr installed, sets BootNext to BootCurrent and uses :envvar:`NEXTBOOT_VALID_TIME` to determine for how long (in seconds) this value is valid.
-After the specified time, BootOrder is reset to previous state.
+After the specified time, BootNext setting is cleared so BootOrder takes precedence.
 Default value for :envvar:`NEXTBOOT_VALID_TIME` is 180 seconds.
+To prevent the clearing of BootNext, set :envvar:`NEXTBOOT_VALID_TIME` to 0 seconds.

 Tasks can run this command before triggering a crash or rebooting through some other non-standard means.
 For example::